Impaired Driving Accidents

 It is important to understand that just because a substance is legal or someone has a valid prescription for a narcotic does not mean they have a green light to be under the influence of those substances while behind the wheel.

-Our attorneys at the Law Offices of Jeffrey S. Glassman, LLC have seen various incidents over the years where people have caused serious Boston drunk driving victims due to being impaired by a prescription drug for which they had a valid prescription.
+Our attorneys at the Jeffrey Glassman Injury Lawyers have seen various incidents over the years where people have caused serious Boston drunk driving victims due to being impaired by a prescription drug for which they had a valid prescription.
 The fact that a driver can be impaired on drugs as well as alcohol is why the official criminal charge is called operating a motor vehicle under the influence of intoxicating liquor or drugs.
 (OUI)Boston Drunk Driving Accidents

 While a serious car accident could be the result of drugged driving, drunk driving is among the leading causes of fatal car accidents in Boston.
 The Centers for Disease Control (CDC) has performed various studies on drunk driving and drunk driving accidents.